AdobeDocs/commerce-admin.en/help/inventory-management/migrate.md

    >[!IMPORTANT]
    >
    >Using the Default Stock and the Default Source is highly discouraged because they are a part of the `CatalogInventory` module, which is now deprecated.
-It is recommended that you create and use a custom stocks and sources instead.
+It is recommended that you create and use custom stocks and sources instead.

   - Stocks provide an aggregated, virtual Salable Quantity with reservations to track shopping carts and orders, ensuring concurrent checkout.